| This forum is proudly powered by Scientific Linux 6 | SL website Download SL Help Search Members |

 |||

 You need to check it manually or read the news on a serious IT related news site.
-As far as I know Oracle doesn't have a mailinglist where they announce new releases of Java. -------------------- What is SL? - Forum Rules - Info on 3rd Party Repos - How to post images - How to post large text / config files
+As far as I know Oracle doesn't have a mailinglist where they announce new releases of Java. -------------------- "Sometimes the best helping hand you can give is a good, firm push."

 |||